Advanced Occlusion & TMD

 Any dentist who wants more knowledge and skill with TMD and occlusal problems.
 This continuing dental education course is a core module in the Certificate Program in Contemporary Restorative and Esthetic Dentistry.
 Please note: completion of Occlusion & Function is a prerequisite for this course.

 Paul S. Olin, D.D.S., M.S., Director, Dental Implant Program; Associate Professor, Division of Prosthodontics, Department of Restorative Sciences, University of Minnesota, School of Dentistry.
-Dr. Olin is the Director of Postgraduate Programs in Esthetic Dentistry Levels I-III at the University of Minnesota School of Dentistry.
+Dr. Olin also maintains an active prosthodontic and esthetic dentistry practice.
+He is the Director of Postgraduate Programs in Contemporary & Esthetic Dentistry Levels I-III at the University of Minnesota, School of Dentistry.

 Certificate Program in Contemporary Restorative and Esthetic Dentistry

-Prerequisite: Successful completion of the Postgraduate Program in Contemporary Restorative Dentistry: Level I
+Prerequisite: Successful completion of the Postgraduate Program in Contemporary & Esthetic Dentistry: Level I